A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Method

 \subsubsection{First-Level Space Boundaries (1LSBs) Generation}

 The 1LSBs define the envelope surfaces of a space in a fusiform structure \cite{Lin2021MOOSAS}, consisting of a floor (potentially composed of multiple planes), a roof (also with multiple planes), and a 2D boundary formed by a closed loop of walls.
+This process encounters the main technical difficulty in the Auto Space Generation (ASG) question, with physical or topological solutions.

+The physical ASG solution approximated the close volume based on real locations of the faces.
+These methods is advanced in their tolerance to the physical disjoint like the gaps create by manual modeling.
+These methods can flexibly adjust the tolerance size in the boolean algorithm.
+For example, the View Factor Graph (VFG) method \cite{LJones2013} could adjust the density of rays or maximum distance in intersection testing to allow small creaks between walls; other pixel-based space identify method \cite{CVPRFloorASG} tag the pixels and calculate the 2d-1LSB, which can adjust the pixel size to meet the tolerance.

+The topological ASG solution will first solve the connectivity between elements to build a undirected graph, and try to calculate the 1LSB directly on the graph.
+These methods are advanced in their efficiency exceeding the scale limitation on the physical size of the model; at the same time avoid boolean calculation on geometries which are very time-consuming.
+The main difficulties of these methods lay on the disjointed spatial volumes create by manual modeling.
+In this case the algorithm should first fusion near vertex and prune redundant edges to allow tolerance on the physical disjoint to improve the graph quality and 1LSB accuracy.

-Three representative Auto Space Generation (ASG) methods capable of computing 1LSBs have been reproduced, optimized, and integrated into this framework (Fig. \ref{ASG}).
+Three representative ASG methods capable of computing 1LSBs have been reproduced, optimized, and integrated into this framework (Fig. \ref{ASG}), including the physical method VFG and topological method BTG and CCR.
+This framework does not include the pixel-based method since their program structure is totally different from ours, requiring huge efforts in I/O and data alignment.

+The View Factor Graph (VFG) method \cite{LJones2013} computes visibility between surfaces to assemble closed fusiform spaces.
+On each side of a surface, the algorithm first randomly creates rays from points on the face to test the visibility of this one-side surface (Fig. \ref{ASG}-a).
+An undirected graph representation would be built based on the visibility between faces; then the Label Propagation Algorithm (LPA) is used to partition the connected groups in the graph into isolated node clusters.
+In Fig. \ref{ASG}-b, the 1LSB would be generated based on the connectivity within the cluster.
+It requires substantial ray-mesh Boolean computation but allows accuracy-efficiency trade-offs by adjusting ray density.
+Moreover, it remains robust when edge gaps between faces are smaller than the ray solid angle.

-The Building Topology Graph (BTG) method \cite{Chen2018graph} constructs fusiform structures directly from face–face connectivity.
-It has been applied in Sefaira (Sefaira 2023) for SketchUp DM transformation.
+The Building Topology Graph (BTG) method \cite{Chen2018graph} constructs fusiform structures directly from face-face connectivity.
+This method uses any horizontal faces as floor faces, and directly builds a 2d-1LSB with a loop of walls (Fig. \ref{ASG}-c).
+Those "walls" would find exact vertical faces to attach, otherwise they would be regarded as air boundary.
+Then, space would be connected according to the shared air boundary as the final 1LSB.
+In Fig. \ref{ASG}-d, a similar method has been applied in Sefaira \cite{Sefaira2023} for SketchUp DM transformation.
 Although computationally efficient, BTG struggles with complex geometries such as vertically curved walls (walls composed of multiple vertical faces) or atria extending across multiple storeys.